LokadithyaM/How_did-_i_learn_angular-/README.md

 - Develop a single-page React application with a home page and an about page using React Router for navigation.

-well some look useless well they would be some buffer stuff once i am done with these i should be warmed up enough to start lifiting angular correspoding application.... well how are they related ? just flexing my fingers and trying to improve my mental capacity not directly linked but its the same arm different dumbles. let me get rid of these tasks i will get back.
+well some look useless well they would be some buffer stuff once i am done with these i should be warmed up enough to start lifiting angular correspoding application.... well how are they related ? just flexing my fingers and trying to improve my mental capacity not directly linked but its the same arm different dumbles. let me get rid of these tasks i will get back. well one more question remains i guess so mostly tommorow i will actually be downloading angular and testing out stuff with it well warmed up senses so been a great day..!